kschan0214/sepia.documentation/gui/Sepia-One-stop-QSM-processing.rst

 What is SEPIA?
 --------------

-SEPIA is a pipeline analysis tool for quantitative susceptibility mapping (QSM) in Brain Imaging.
-It provides all the essential functions people would need to compute a susceptibility map from a 3D multi-echo GRE phase data, including phase unwrapping, background field contribution removal and dipole inversion.
-Incorporate with different toolboxes in SEPIA giving users the advantages of having a variety of options to build a pipeline that works the best for their data.
-When you use the SEPIA graphical user interface to process the data, a log file will be generated that contains also the setting and command that you've chosen in the pipeline.
-This log file will be particularly useful for batch processing.
+SEPIA is a quantitative susceptibility mapping (QSM) pipeline analysis tool for (but not limited to) neuroimaging application.
+It provides all the essential functions to compute a susceptibility map from a 3D multi-echo GRE phase data, including phase unwrapping, background field contribution removal and dipole inversion.
+Incorporating with different toolboxes in SEPIA gives users the advantages of having a variety of options to build a pipeline that works the best for their data.
+When you use the SEPIA graphical user interface to process the data, a configuration (config) file will be generated that contains all the settings and commands that you've specified in the pipeline.
+This config file will be particularly useful for batch processing.

 Structure of the application
 ----------------------------